vktr274/MLP-Fashion-MNIST/README.md

 ## Training and Testing Environment

-We used Juyper Notebooks on Kaggle for training and testing.
+We used Jupyter Notebooks on Kaggle for training and testing.
 Kaggle provides free GPU resources for sufficient time.
 Our Kaggle notebooks were configured to use the NVDIA Tesla P100 graphics card.
 At the time of writing, the Python version on Kaggle was 3.7.12.

 If you want to run the notebooks on your own machine, you need to build a Docker image.
 The Dockerfile is provided in the root directory of this repository.
 The image is based on the [python:3.7.12-slim](https://hub.docker.com/layers/library/python/3.7.12-slim/images/sha256-f16187eda47e7b66ab1238ff562223da599c78d7b494d7fbed329b56c5f41144) Docker image.
 Our image contains all the necessary Python packages for running the notebooks.